emilk/emilib/README.md

 Pretty multi-line Unicode text rendering for OSX and iOS.
 It lets you select font, size, alignment, wrapping size and allows you to colorize sub-ranges of the text.

 It draws the text to memory, so it is up to you to display it (e.g. upload it to a texture).

+### texture_mngr.hpp/.cpp
+This is NOT a stand-alone library, but depends on other parts of emilib as well as loguru.
+TextureMngr's job is to encapsulate loading, memoization and reloading of texture files.
+In particular, TextureMngr can detect changes in image files and automatically reload (hot-reloading) them.

 ### tga.hpp/.cpp
 Dump a tga image to disk.